-Rule number one is always use a microphone.
+Rule number one is always use a microphone when giving a motivational speech.
 Don't give the guest speaker an option.
-Countless times, I have seen a speaker decline a microphone because they claim they have a loud, powerful voice, only to leave the audience annoyed because they can't hear.
+Countless times, I have seen a speaker decline to use a microphone because they claim they have a loud, powerful voice, only to leave the audience annoyed because they can't hear.

-Because of different room set ups or noise in the adjacent room- a speakers voice can come across as muffled or words can be missed and people have to struggle to hear.
-Many audience members are also hearing impaired, they will miss dropped vowels or mumbled words.
+Because of different room set ups or noise in the adjacent room- a speaker's voice can come across as muffled or words can be missed and people have to struggle to hear.
+Many audience members are also hearing impaired and they will miss dropped vowels or mumbled words.

 Ask a guest speaker for their preference and prep them on different microphone types:

 These microphones have a sturdy base and a large round mesh like ball that you speak into.
 I have found the handheld microphone tends have the clearest reception and less interference with nearby in house speakers.
 The drawback is only one hand is free to make gestures because the other hand has to hold the microphone up to the mouth.